peleg-lab/Honeycomb/README.md

 ## Data

-The repo also consists of imgae crops of comb built on our 3D-printed frames under various  geometric frustrations.
+The repo also consists of image crops of honeycomb built on our 3D-printed frames under various geometric frustrations.
 Along with the csv files that contain the coordinates of the centroids of the cells that are automatically detected on every image crop.